SantoshYadav12/SantoshYadav12/README.md

 A brief description of ENTITY.

+An entity is a distinguishable and meaningful object or concept that can be identified and described.
+Examples of entities include customers, products, employees, and orders

 An entity can refer to any identifiable object or thing that exists.
 It could be a person, place, thing, or concept.
 The term is often used in a broad, abstract sense to describe any discrete and separately identifiable unit.

 In the context of databases and data modeling, an entity refers to a distinct object, concept, or thing about which data can be stored.
 It is often represented as a table in a relational database.
 Each row in the table represents an instance of that entity, and each column represents an attribute or property of the entity.